Dan Soder: Early life

 Daniel E. Soder was born in Hartford, Connecticut, on June 24, 1983.
-He is of Irish descent.
+He is of Irish and Swedish descent.
 He was raised in Aurora, Colorado.
-While he was in high school, his father died after a long illness; two years later, his sister died in a car crash.
+While Soder was in high school, his father died after a long illness; two years later, his sister died in a car crash.
 He became close friends with future Miami Dolphins head coach Mike McDaniel while the two were growing up.
+He attended Smoky Hill High School.
 He began performing stand-up comedy while a student at the University of Arizona, graduating in 2005 with degrees in journalism and political science.
 A year later, he moved to New York City to further pursue his career.

 Career

-Soder has appeared on Comedy Central's The Half Hour, Conan, Cum Town, Opie and Anthony, The Anthony Cumia Show, MTV2's Guy Code and Guy Court, Fox Sports 1's Garbage Time with Katie Nolan, and the You Know What Dude! podcast with Robert Kelly.
+Soder has appeared on Comedy Central's The Half Hour, Conan, Cum Town, Opie and Anthony, The Anthony Cumia Show, MTV2's Guy Code and Guy Court, Fox Sports 1's Garbage Time with Katie Nolan, the You Know What Dude! podcast with Robert Kelly, and Perfect Guy Life.
 After the firing of Anthony Cumia from the Opie & Anthony Show, Soder was a frequent guest and "third mic" on Opie with Jim Norton, formerly on the Faction Talk channel on Sirius Satellite Radio.
-On July 27, 2015, Soder along with fellow stand-up comedian Big Jay Oakerson began their two-hour live radio talk show, The Bonfire, on SiriusXM's Comedy Central Radio channel airing every Monday through Thursday (previously Mondays and Wednesdays) from 6-8pm EST. As of March 1, 2021, the show has aired on Faction Talk from 5-7pm EST after Comedy Central Radio ceased production on all of its talk shows.
-On Feb 22 2023, it was announced that Soder is leaving The Bonfire and will be replaced by comedian Robert Kelly.
+On July 27, 2015, Soder along with fellow stand-up comedian Big Jay Oakerson began their two-hour live radio talk show, The Bonfire, on SiriusXM's Comedy Central Radio channel airing every Monday through Thursday (previously Mondays and Wednesdays) from 6-8pm ET.
+In March 2021, the show began airing on Faction Talk from 5-7pm ET, after Comedy Central Radio ceased production on all of its talk shows.
+On February 22 2023, it was announced that Soder would be leaving The Bonfire and would be replaced by comedian Robert Kelly.
+In November 2023, Soder started his own podcast, Soder.
+In 2024, Soder launched the podcast, The Regz, with comedians Luis J. Gomez, Joe List, and Robert Kelly.
+He has also appeared on Stavvy's World, We Might Be Drunk, and Are You Garbage.